-Prior to the Partnership, Creighton served as Executive Director for Covenant House New York and Senior Vice President for Covenant House International; Assistant Attorney General and Director of Crime & Gang Prevention for the State of New Jersey under Governor Jon Corzine; Executive Vice President and later President for New Jersey Community Development Corporation; an attorney with the law firm of Lowenstein Sandler; and Assistant State Director for U.S. Senator Bill Bradley.
+Prior to the Partnership, Creighton served as Executive Director for Covenant House New York and Senior Vice President for Covenant House International; Assistant Attorney General and Director of Gang Prevention for the State of New Jersey under Governor Jon Corzine; Executive Vice President and later President for New Jersey Community Development Corporation; a civil rights attorney with the law firm of Lowenstein Sandler; and Assistant State Director for U.S. Senator Bill Bradley.

 Among many memorable roles and experiences, Creighton takes particular pride in his civil rights advocacy on behalf of underserved children and homeless adults; building and strengthening high-impact nonprofit organizations providing millions of dollars in services annually; founding a K-8 urban charter school; and negotiating a $100M+ redevelopment to build a state-of-the-art residence and youth center for young people experiencing homelessness in midtown Manhattan.